adrianoes/robotframework-expandtesting_api_and_web/README.md

 # Tests:

-- Execute ```robot -d ./results tests``` to run tests in headless mode and store results in separated folder.
+- Execute ```robot -d ./results tests``` to run all tests in headless mode and store results in separated folder.
+- Execute ```robot -d ./results .\tests\ui\users_ui.robot``` to run all the tests in the users_ui suite in headless mode and store results in separated folder.
-- Execute ```robot -d ./results -t "Change a user\'s password via UI" tests/ui/users_ui.robot``` to run Change a user's password via UI test case inside users_ui.robot suite and store results in separated folder.
+- Execute ```robot -d ./results -t "Change a user\'s password via UI" tests/ui/users_ui.robot``` to run Change a user's password via UI test case inside users_ui suite and store results in separated folder.
+- Hit :point_right:**Testing** button on left side bar in VSC and choose the tests you want to execute.

 # Support: